wbailey/command_line_reporter/README.md

 1. Add the progress method to the top level mixin so that there is no need to invoke through the formatter.
-2. Add a _header and _footer_ methods so that beginning and ending aspects of the report may be added without using _puts_ and _print_.